schwark/alfred-smartthings-py/README.md

 ```
 st <switch-name> dim <dim-level [0-100]>
 ```
-Turns the dimmer to dim level specified - clicking switch name autocompletes switch name and waits for command.
+Turns the dimmer to dim level specified - clicking light name autocompletes light name and waits for command.
 If both name and command are provided, executes command and notifies upon success

 ## Color Commands

 ```
 st <switch-name> color <rgbhex or color-name>
 ```
-Turns the light to color specified - clicking switch name autocompletes switch name and waits for command.
+Turns the light to color specified - clicking light name autocompletes light name and waits for command.
 If both name and command are provided, executes command and notifies upon success

 ## Lock Commands